dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-build-tools-and-aot.md

 * The larger size of an AOT-compiled app is due to two conditions:

   * More code is required to represent high-level .NET IL instructions in native WebAssembly.
-  * AOT does ***not*** trim out managed DLLs when the app is published.
+  * AOT doesn't trim out managed DLLs when the app is published.
 Blazor requires the DLLs for [reflection metadata](/dotnet/csharp/advanced-topics/reflection-and-attributes/) and to support certain .NET runtime features.
 Requiring the DLLs on the client increases the download size but provides a more compatible .NET experience.

 > [!NOTE]
 > For [Mono](https://github.com/mono/mono)/WebAssembly MSBuild properties and targets, see [`WasmApp.Common.targets` (`dotnet/runtime` GitHub repository)](https://github.com/dotnet/runtime/blob/main/src/mono/wasm/build/WasmApp.Common.targets).
 Official documentation for common MSBuild properties is planned per [Document blazor msbuild configuration options (`dotnet/docs` #27395)](https://github.com/dotnet/docs/issues/27395).